FAQ

 How Will I Know About My Child’s Progress?

-Interim Reports are sent home mid-way through each quarter as needed.
+Interim Reports are provided mid-way through each quarter as needed.
 Report cards are released at the end of each quarter.
 Grades can be checked as often as desired on Digital Academy.
 Conferences are offered in November and each family is expected to schedule an appointment.
 Conferences may also be scheduled as needed at other times throughout the year by contacting the teacher.

 Who Can I Call With Questions?